mrjasonroy/rsc-revalidate-tag/README.md

 ## Branches

 - The main branch is the example  the revalidate tag.
+Working example [here](https://rsc-revalidate-tag.vercel.app/)
 - The `revalidate-path` branch is the example with the revalidate path and parallel routes.
+Working example [here](https://rsc-revalidate-jk3plcyuc-mrjasonroys-projects.vercel.app/)

 ## Learn More